-8.3.4 Error Amplifier
+7.3.4 Error Amplifier

-The TPS57160-Q1 has a transconductance amplifier for the error amplifier.
+The TPS57140-Q1 device has a transconductance amplifier for the error amplifier.
 The error amplifier compares the VSENSE voltage to the lower of the SS/TR pin voltage or the internal 0.8-V voltage reference.
-The transconductance (gm) of the error amplifier is 97 μ A/V during normal operation.
-During the slow start operation, the transconductance is a fraction of the normal operating gm.
-When the voltage of the VSENSE pin is below 0.8 V and the device is regulating using the SS/TR voltage, the gm is 25 μ A/V.
+The transconductance (gm) of the error amplifier is 97 μ S during normal operation.
+During the slow-start operation, the transconductance is a fraction of the normal operating gm.
+When the voltage of the VSENSE pin is below 0.8 V and the device is regulating using the SS/TR voltage, the gm is 25 μ S.

-The frequency compensation components (capacitor, series resistor and capacitor) are added from the COMP pin to ground.
+The frequency-compensation components (capacitor, series resistor, and capacitor) are added from the COMP pin to ground.

-8.3.5 Voltage Reference
+7.3.5 Voltage Reference

-The voltage reference system produces a precise $\pm 2\%$ voltage reference over temperature by scaling the output of a temperature stable bandgap circuit.
+The voltage-reference system produces a precise ±2% voltage reference over temperature by scaling the output of a temperature-stable band-gap circuit.

-8.3.6 Adjusting the Output Voltage
+7.3.6 Adjusting the Output Voltage

-The output voltage is set with a resistor divider from the output node to the VSENSE pin.
-It is recommended to use 1% tolerance or better divider resistors.
-Start with a 10 k Ω for the R2 resistor and use the Equation 1 to calculate R1.
-To improve efficiency at light loads consider using larger value resistors.
-If the values are too high, the regulator is more susceptible to noise, and voltage errors from the VSENSE input current are noticeable
+A resistor divider from the output node to the VSENSE pin sets the output voltage.
+TI recommends to use 1% tolerance or better divider resistors.
+Refer to the schematic in Figure 40 or Figure 51, start with 10 k Ω for the R2 resistor and use Equation 1 to calculate R1.
+To improve efficiency at very light loads, consider using larger-value resistors.
+If the values are too high, the regulator is more susceptible to noise, and voltage errors from the VSENSE input current become noticeable.

-$$R1 = R2 \times \left[\frac{V{OUT} - 0.8 V}{0.8 V}\right]$$
+$$R1 = R2 \times \left(\frac{\text{Vout} - 0.8\text{V}}{0.8\text{ V}}\right)$$ (1)

-8.3.7 Enable and Adjusting Undervoltage Lockout
+7.3.7 Enable and Adjusting Undervoltage Lockout (UVLO)

-The TPS57160-Q1 is disabled when the VIN pin voltage falls below 2.5 V. If an application requires a higher undervoltage lockout (UVLO), use the EN pin as shown in Figure 27 to adjust the input voltage UVLO by using the two external resistors.
-Though it is not necessary to use the UVLO adjust resistors, for operation it is highly recommended to provide consistent power up behavior.
-The EN pin has an internal pullup current source, I1, of 0.9 μ A that provides the default condition of the TPS57160-Q1 operating when the EN pin floats.
-Once the EN pin voltage exceeds 1.25 V, an additional 2.9 μ A of hysteresis, I{HYS}, is added.
-This additional current facilitates input voltage hysteresis.
+The VIN pin voltage falling below 2.5 V disables the TPS57140-Q1 device.
+If an application requires a higher UVLO, use the EN pin as shown in Figure 27 to adjust the input-voltage UVLO by using two external resistors.
+Though it is not necessary to use the UVLO adjust resistors, for operation TI highly recommends providing consistent power-up behavior.
+The EN pin has an internal pullup current source, I1, of 0.9 μ A that provides the default condition of the TPS57140-Q1 operating when the EN pin floats.
+After the EN pin voltage exceeds 1.25 V, an additional 2.9 μ A of hysteresis, lhys, is added.
+This additional current facilitates input-voltage hysteresis.
 Use Equation 2 to set the external hysteresis for the input voltage.
 Use Equation 3 to set the input start voltage.